code-with-amitk/Code-examples/Motherboard/CPU/Memory/CPU_Registers/Segment_Registers/README.md

 ## Segment Registers(16 bit)
 - Holds segment addresses.
+- Segment register initialization and management is normally handled by the operating system.

 ### Types
   - *CS/CODE SEGMENT:* Contains address of the code segment of the currently executing instruction